 Performance Impact on FireStick

-The other concern is memory usage by the app, with many users needing to restart their FireSticks multiple times per viewing session to maintain basic functionality.
+The other concern is the app’s memory usage, with many users needing to restart their device multiple times per viewing session to maintain basic functionality.
 These performance problems affect the entire device, not just TVMob itself.

 Content Availability Disappointments